Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Serious chemotherapy side effects can also occur and may vary depending on the specific drugs used.
 They include:

 - Anemia, a lack of red blood cells.
 Erythropoietin stimulates red blood cell (hemoglobin) production and can help reduce or prevent this side effect.
 It is available as epoetin alfa (Epogen, Procrit) and darbepoetin alfa (Aranesp).
-In patients with cancer, these drugs should be used to treat only anemia associated with chemotherapy and to increase hemoglobin levels to no more than 12 g/dL.
+In people with cancer, these drugs should be used to treat only severe anemia associated with chemotherapy and to maintain hemoglobin levels at 10 g/dL.
 Treatment should stop as soon as chemotherapy is complete.
-These drugs may not be safe or appropriate for all patients.
+These drugs may not be safe or appropriate for all people.

 - Liver and kidney damage.